vipulnaik/wikipediaviews/README.md

   Associated retrieval file: retrieval/pagelistretrieval.inc

-* alternatepagespecificationmethods.inc: This file has the HTML for ways of providing lists of pages without explicitly typing them in.
+* alternatePageSpecificationMethods.inc: This file has the HTML for ways of providing lists of pages without explicitly typing them in.
 There are many methods, each with its own inc file.
 The decision of whether to show or collapse this is based on the form history and